 Premium infrastructure comes at a price, and after nearly 10 years of free service to the meteorological community, it has become necessary to recoup the operating fees that come with this new platform.
 We hope our users will appreciate all the hard work we're putting into the system, and benefit from the additional content we're adding in each day.
 Our ultimate goal is to offer everyone an easy to use system filled with rich meteorological forecast and analysis products, at a fair and reasonable price.
 Moving forward, as our subscriber base increases we will be adding more products, enhanced features and new high resolution data sets.

 Purchase 30 days, 6 months or 12 months of access anytime without renewal obligation.
-Pricing shown valid through October 2015 and subject to future adjustment.
+Pricing shown subject to future adjustment.

 We want to build a system our users can count on when they need it.
 Based on survey results, we've aggressively invested time and resources to help bring the community a system everyone enjoys using.